micmejia/bible-dump/AMPC/Luke/Luke 20.md

-And they argued _and_ discussed [it] _and_ reasoned together [^b]with themselves, saying, If we reply, From heaven, He will say, Why then did you not believe him?
+And they argued _and_ discussed [it] _and_ reasoned together with themselves, saying, If we reply, From heaven, He will say, Why then did you not believe him?